mediaelement/mediaelement/docs/installation.md

     <source type="video/mp4" src="myvideo.mp4" />
 </video>
 ```
 All the formats listed in [Browser and Device support](../README.md#browser-support) can be instantiated using this setup.

-It is important to include their MIME type so the plugin renders the media accurately.
+**Note**: Although it is important to include their MIME type so the plugin renders the media accurately, some browsers like Firefox can display errors in regards of unknown/custom MIME types.
+But they don't prevent the plugin to work properly.

 <a id="multi-codecs"></a>
 ### Multiple codecs (Optional)